-- 72 The following explanations help to understand the focus of the threats and objectives defined below.
+- 70 The following explanations help to understand the focus of the threats and objectives defined below.
 For example, certain attacks are only one step towards a disclosure of assets, others may directly lead to a compromise of the application security. - Manipulation of user data (which includes user data and code of the Composite TOE, stored in or processed by the Security IC) means that an attacker is able to alter a meaningful block of data.
-This should be considered for the threats T.Malfunction, T.Phys-Manipulation and T.Abuse-Func - Disclosure of user data (which may include user data and code of the Composite TOE, stored in protected memory areas or processed by the Security IC) or TSF data means that an attacker is realistically3F2 able to determine a meaningful block of data.
+This should be considered for the threats T.Malfunction, T.Phys-Manipulation and T.Abuse-Func - Disclosure of user data (which may include user data and code of the Composite TOE, stored in protected memory areas or processed by the Security IC) or TSF data means that an attacker is realistically able to determine a meaningful block of data.
 This should be considered for the threats T.Leak-Inherent, T.Phys-Probing, T.Leak-Forced and T.Abuse-Func. - Manipulation of the TSF or TSF data means that an attacker is able to deliberately deactivate or otherwise change the behaviour of a specific security functionality in a manner which enables exploitation.
-This should be considered for the threat T.Malfunction, T.Phys-Manipulation and T.Abuse-Func. - 73 The cloning of the functional behaviour of the Security IC on its physical and command interface is the highest level security concern in the application context.
-This should be considered for the threat T.Masquerade\TOE. - 74 The cloning of that functional behaviour requires to (i) develop a functional equivalent of the Security IC Embedded Software, (ii) disclose, interpret and employ the user data of the Composite TOE stored in the TOE, and (iii) develop and build a functional equivalent of the Security IC using the input from the previous steps. - 75 The Security IC is a platform for the Security IC Embedded Software which ensures that especially the critical user data of the Composite TOE are stored and processed in a secure way (refer to below).
-The Security IC Embedded Software must also ensure that critical user data of the Composite TOE are treated as required in the application context.
+This should be considered for the threat T.Malfunction, T.Phys-Manipulation and T.Abuse-Func. - 71 The cloning of the functional behaviour of the Security IC on its physical and command interface is the highest level security concern in the application context. - 72 The cloning of that functional behaviour requires to (i) develop a functional equivalent of the Security IC Embedded Software, (ii) disclose, interpret and employ the secret User Data stored in the TOE, and (iii) develop and build a functional equivalent of the Security IC using the input from the previous steps. - 73 The Security IC is a platform for the Security IC Embedded Software which ensures that especially the critical User Data are stored and processed in a secure way (refer to below).
+The Security IC Embedded Software must also ensure that critical User Data are treated as required in the application context.
 In addition, the personalisation process supported by the Security IC Embedded Software (and perhaps by the Security IC in addition) must be secure.
-This last step is beyond the scope of this security target.
-As a result the threat "cloning of the functional behaviour of the Security IC on its physical and command interface" is averted by the combination of mechanisms which split into those being evaluated according to this security target (Security IC) and those being subject to the evaluation of the Security IC Embedded Software or Security IC and the corresponding personalisation process.
-Therefore, functional cloning is indirectly covered by the security concerns and threats described below. - 76 The high-level security concerns are refined below by defining threats as required by the Common Criteria (refer to Figure 3).
-Note that manipulation of the TOE is only a means to threaten user data and is not a success for the attacker in itself.
+This last step is beyond the scope of the Protection Profile.
+As a result the threat "cloning of the functional behaviour of the Security IC on its physical and command interface" is averted by the combination of measures which split into those being evaluated according to the Protection Profile (Security IC) and those being subject to the evaluation of the Security IC Embedded Software or Security IC and the corresponding personalisation process.
+Therefore, functional cloning is indirectly covered by the security concerns and threats described below. - 74 The high-level security concerns are refined below by defining threats as required by the Common Criteria (refer to Figure 3).
+Note that manipulation of the TOE is only a means to threaten User Data or the Security IC Embedded Software and is not a success for the attacker in itself.